decentraland/old-documentation/_posts/builder/2020-03-16-smart-items.md

 Trigger multiple actions in a single field.
 By clicking the plus sign you can add multiple actions to be triggered together.

-Remove actions by clicking the three dots next to an action an select _Delete_ to remove it.
+Remove actions by clicking the three dots next to an action and selecting _Delete_ to remove it.

 In these fields you can also call actions on the same smart item that's doing the triggering.